There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 There are many high-level programming languages you could learn and many different resources you could use to learn them.
 Our recommendation, and the recommendation most commonly echoed by the broader community, is to learn C. We’ve found several excellent resources that will turn you into a competent C programmer.

 Get a quick overview of the C language by completing this C Tutorial.
-This resource won’t turn you into an expert, but it will give you a good basic understanding of the language and prepare you to tackle more challenging topics and resources.
+This resource won’t make you an expert, but it will give you a good basic understanding of the language and prepare you to tackle more challenging topics and resources.

 Learn C the Hard Way is a free HTML ebook that includes many practice exercises.
 This text walks you all the way through the C language, and if you put in the work, take your time, and complete all of the exercises, you’ll be well on your way to being a competent C programmer by the time you complete this tutorial.